progit/progit/de/02-git-basics/01-chapter2.markdown

 Git uses two main types of tags: lightweight and annotated.
 A lightweight tag is very much like a branch that doesn’t change — it’s just a pointer to a specific commit.
 Annotated tags, however, are stored as full objects in the Git database.
 They’re checksummed; contain the tagger name, e-mail, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).
 It’s generally recommended that you create annotated tags so you can have all this information; but if you want a temporary tag or for some reason don’t want to keep the other information, lightweight tags are available too.

-Git kennt im wesentlichen zwei Typen von Tags: leichte und kommentierte (xxx) ("lightweight" und "annotated") Tags.
-Ein leichter Tag ist ein Branch, der sich niemals ändert - es ist lediglich ein Zeiger auf einen bestimmten Commit.
+Git kennt im wesentlichen zwei Typen von Tags: einfache und kommentierte ("lightweight" und "annotated") Tags.
+Ein einfacher Tag ist wie ein Branch, der sich niemals ändert - es ist lediglich ein Zeiger auf einen bestimmten Commit.
 Kommentierte Tags dagegen werden als vollwertige Objekte in der Git Datenbank gespeichert.
 Sie haben eine Checksumme, beinhalten Namen und E-Mail Adresse desjenigen, der den Tag angelegt hat, das jeweilige Datum sowie eine Meldung.
 Sie können überdies mit GNU Privacy Guard (GPG) signiert und verifiziert werden.
 Generell empfiehlt sich deshalb, kommentierte Tags anzulegen.
-Wenn man aber aus irgendeinem Grund einen temporären Tag anlegen will, für den all diese zusätzlichen Informationen nicht nötig sind, dann kann man auf leichte Tags zurückgreifen.
+Wenn man aber aus irgendeinem Grund einen temporären Tag anlegen will, für den all diese zusätzlichen Informationen nicht nötig sind, dann kann man auf einfache Tags zurückgreifen.

 ### Annotated Tags ###

-### Kommentierte Tags (xxx) ###
+### Kommentierte Tags ###

 Creating an annotated tag in Git is simple.
 The easiest way is to specify `-a` when you run the `tag` command: